Golf Tutorials

 Step 1: Get the Clubface Square

 Before you even put your hands on, set the clubhead on the ground behind the ball.
-Make sure the leading edge - the a very bottom horizontal groove on the face - is pointing directly at your target.
+Make sure the leading edge - the very bottom horizontal groove on the face - is pointing directly at your target.
 This is your baseline.
 You want the grip's logo or any markings to be pointing straight up at the sky.

 Step 2: Placing Your Lead Hand (Left Hand)